-At Format, we’ve seen some of the most inspiring portfolios on the internet, from some of the top illustrators.
+At Format, we’ve seen some of the most inspiring illustrator portfolio sites on the internet from some of the most respected artists.
 They’re visually appealing, creatively displayed, easy to navigate, and compatible with all devices.

-Scroll through the below 20 best illustration portfolios for some inspiration: it’s time to kickstart your own portfolio or update the one you haven’t checked in a while.
+Scroll through the below 20 best illustrators’ portfolios for some inspiration: it’s time to kickstart your own portfolio or update the one you haven’t checked in a while.

-Designer and illustrator Michael Molfetas uses the sleek Ora theme to create a clean homepage grid.
+Designer, illustrator, and graphic designer Michael Molfetas uses the sleek Ora theme to create a clean homepage grid.
 All of his illustration work is neatly organized by project names, which makes it easy to explore.

 Dena Cooper creates a lookbook of her own using Format’s Horizon Left theme, giving the viewer an intimate look at her streamlined fashion and lifestyle illustrations.

-Illustrator Zach Meyer uses Format’s Order theme to give his portfolio the same look as the graphic novels he illustrates: a crisp storyboard.
-A quick click allows the viewer to zoom in each image, complete with side scroll.
+Illustrator Zach Meyer uses Format’s Order theme to give his illustration artist website the same look as the graphic novels he illustrates a crisp storyboard.
+A quick click allows the viewer to zoom in on each image, complete with a side scroll.

 Alvaro Tapia’s portfolio opens with a single, poignant image.
-Click through and you’ll find more of his portrait-style abstract illustration work, laid out in a clean grid style.
+Click through, and you’ll find more of his portrait-style abstract illustration work, laid out in a clean grid style.
+The square shapes make it easy to organize his works into different categories and types.
 His vivid use of color and line work is displayed using Format’s Order theme.

-Created using the Grace theme, artist Michael C. Hsiung’s drawings, videos and tattoo art can be navigated through at top right with every section clearly labeled in drop down menus.
+Created using the Grace theme, artist Michael C. Hsiung’s drawings, videos, and tattoo art can be navigated through at the top right with every section clearly labeled in drop-down menus.
 It’s easy to explore the LA-based artist’s extensive portfolio without having to click back to the home page.

 Iveta Karpathyova’s online portfolio captures her feminine style and dual passions: fashion and wildlife.
-A lefthand sidebar makes it easy to explore by specific project, including campaigns for Holt Renfrew, Variety Magazine (pictured here), and custom wedding invitations.
-Karpathyova uses Format’s Peak theme to display her work in grid format.
+A left-hand sidebar makes it easy to explore a specific project, including campaigns for Holt Renfrew, Variety Magazine (pictured here), branding for products, and custom wedding invitations.
+Karpathyova uses Format’s Peak theme to display her work in a grid format.